The Human Stack Ethos

 Hi!
 We Are The Human Stack

 We want to see humans better represented within information systems.
 If what you read below resonates with you, then you’ve found your digital tribe, and we'd love it if you let us know.
-We break up our Ethos into 5 words, all starting with M: Model, Mindset, Methods, Manifesto, and Movement.
+We break up our Ethos into 4 words, all starting with M: Model, Mindset, Methods, and Movement.
 Read on to learn more!

 The Model